asjoyner/shade/README.md

 ## shade/drive Drive interface

-The Drive interface provides a way to store and retrieve two separate buckets of bytes, Files and Chunks, each identified by their sha256sum.
+The Drive interface provides a way to store and retrieve two separate buckets of bytes, called Files and Chunks, each identified by their sha256sum.
 It also provides a way to list the sha256sum of all known Files.

 The interface also provides a bit of metadata about the implementation, such as